-I probably won’t be joining much of the fray in stores but I will definitely be checking the Black Friday ads to see what stores are offering so that I can get some ideas for my Cyber Monday strategy.
+I won’t be joining any of the fray in stores but I will definitely be checking the Black Friday ads to see what stores are offering so that I can get some ideas for my Cyber Monday strategy.

 I’d love to hear if you have any holiday shopping tips!
 Feel free to share in the comment section.